 In 2011, I became involved in the indie publishing industry–mostly by accident when I started reviewing self-published books.
 As I joined and participated in forums and Facebook groups with indie authors and other bloggers, I learned much about the industry.
 (I do have a few friends who are traditionally published, but my knowledge is in self-publishing.)
 In July, 2012, I started offering my services as an editor and proofreader, both on Fiverr.com and privately, through this blog.
 I have had several repeat clients through both venues.

 I enjoy researching new things, and have been known (more than once) to get every book the GA (yes, the whole state; I’m that person, remember?) library system has on a subject, and read until I run out of books, or until the information becomes repetitive.

 As for “real life” work experience, I’ve worked in fast food, manufacturing, IT (specifically network administration and technical support), data entry, and as a receptionist, an administrative assistant, and a merchandiser.
 For several years, I volunteered with a local food bank in several capacities, including webmaster, Board Secretary, and on-site volunteer.
+I served for two years as volunteer coordinator for our local special needs support group, as well.
 I also have extensive customer service and direct sales experience.
 Almost all my jobs involved some sort of customer service, and I was an independent Pampered Chef consultant from July 2002 until February 2014.
 I’m not a big fan of phone calls, though, so I was not wildly successful.
 I have, however, accumulated a vast array of direct sales knowledge from newsletters, meetings, and conferences.